-Old Kashmir hands weigh in: Not enough to take security measures, rethink Kashmir policy
+Old Kashmir hands weigh in: Centre must rethink Kashmir policy, not enough to take security measures

 But focusing on security alone may not be enough to resolve the situation.
 As the death toll mounts, politicians who have engaged with Kashmir as well as former army officials who have served in the Valley say the Centre needs to rethink its overall Kashmir policy.

-“There’s no state government and there’s nobody else who will share the blame,” said Yashwant Sinha, who was finance minister and external affairs minister in the Atal Bihari Vajpayee government, and who joined the Trinamool Congress last year.
+“There is no state government and there is nobody else who will share the blame,” said Yashwant Sinha, who was finance minister and external affairs minister in the Atal Bihari Vajpayee government, and who joined the Trinamool Congress last year.
 “The government of India is totally, 100% responsible for what’s happening today in Kashmir.”

 The myth of ‘normalcy’